“The Fame of Three Cranes”

 This tradition was started by Rev. Jenni Hunt, our first ranked bard, and it charts our history beautifully.
 We hope to continue this tradition for many, many years, and we hope that the bards of Three Cranes, as well as the bards of ADF, will keep this poem in their memories and will tell it to others.

-The video below is the poem as recited at the Three Cranes Grove, ADF, Autumnal Equinox ritual, 2017; the full poem is below the video.
+The video below is the poem as recited at the Three Cranes Grove, ADF, Autumnal Equinox ritual in 2017; the full poem is below the video.

 |A reading of the poem on our fifteenth anniversary (2017)|